Nick Fortes Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.61).
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.53).

-- The Rockies give up the most home runs in baseball (138 total, 1.4 per game).
+- The Rockies allow the fourth-most home runs in baseball (138 total, 1.4 per game).

-- Lambert makes his first start of the season for the Rockies.
+- Blach will take the mound to start for the Rockies, his first this season.

+- The 32-year-old lefty has seven appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.